marklogic-community/grove-core-api/README.md

 ## Endpoints Overview

-The baseline for MUIR middle-tiers consists of 4 sets of endpoints:
+The baseline for Grove middle-tiers consists of 4 sets of endpoints:

 1. /api/auth: Authentication
 2. /api/{type}/id: CRUD for a specific type
 3. /api/search/{type}: Search for a specific type

-By convention, MUIR middle-tier implementations include CRUD and Search for the (pseudo-)type 'all'.
+By convention, Grove middle-tier implementations include CRUD and Search for the (pseudo-)type 'all'.

 ## Endpoints Detail